hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/191__shrImallalitAlAlitaH.md

 > I have few doubts.
 Appreciate if they can be clarified:
 >
 > 1
-> "​chaitanyam in it's jIvatva-state can't be identified with brahman."
+> "chaitanyam in it's jIvatva-state can't be identified with brahman."
-> ​i.
+> i.
 Can we say
 > chaitanyam in it's jIvatva-state is vachArthA,   sudha brahman is
 > lakSharthA?
 >

-​The basic problem here is that we are not talking about shAbdabodha, so there is no need to bring vAchyArtha and laxyArtha.
+The basic problem here is that we are not talking about shAbdabodha, so there is no need to bring vAchyArtha and laxyArtha.
 You wrote vAchArtha and laxArtha?
 That's enough to tell that there is some problem.
-​

 > 2.  "vivarttopAdAna can't be identified with kArya"
 > How can one be termed as upadana without knowing that there is a kArya?
 >

-​Did I say anything like that?
+Did I say anything like that?
 Here, identification means to know as one.
 I didn't say that kArya can't be known.
-​

 > 3